-Application of Indofil M-45 @ 16.0gm/liter, 8.0gm/ liter, 4 gm/liter,3gm/liter and 2gm/liter dose rates and other tested chemicals for its phytotoxicity studies did not shown any phytotoxic symptoms like leaf injury, wilting, vein clearing, necrosis, epinasty and hyponasty at any days after treatments on pomegranate crop (Table 5).
+Application of Indofil M-45 at 16.0gm/liter, 8.0gm/ liter, 4 gm/liter,3gm/liter and 2gm/liter dose rates and other tested chemicals for its phytotoxicity studies did not shown any phytotoxic symptoms like leaf injury, wilting, vein clearing, necrosis, epinasty and hyponasty at any days after treatments on pomegranate crop (Table 5).

 Navale et al. (1998) found that Mancozeb, Copper oxy chloride, Ziram and Captan as the best fungicides for controlling leaf spot and fruit spots of pomegranate in mrigbahar caused by Alternaria alternata, Cercospora sp., Colletotrichum gloeosporioides.
 The present findings were also in agreement with the work of Gowder et al. (2017), Sachin and Sandeep (2016), Yadav et al. (2017) and Jayalakshmi et al. (2017).
-Mancozeb due to the reason of that being contact fungicide Mancozeb persist long on the stem (Suryanarayana and Rajarao 1988, Amrinder et al., itself is not fungicidal and can effectively be considered a pro-fungicide which, when exposed to water, breaks down to release ethylene bis isothiocyanate sulfide (EBIS), which is then converted viz., the action of UV light into ethylene bisisothiocyanate (EBI).
-Both EBIS and EBI are believed to be the active toxicants and are thought to interfere with enzymes containing sulphydryl groups.
+Mancozeb due to the reason of that being contact fungicide Mancozeb persist long on the stem (Suryanarayana and Rajarao 1988, Amrinder et al., 2009 and Ghazanfar et al., 2010) and plots that applied with longer intervals were protected.
+Mancozeb itself is not fungicidal and can effectively be considered a pro-fungicide which, when exposed to water, breaks down to release ethylene bis isothiocyanate sulfide (EBIS), which is then converted viz., the action of UV light into ethylene bisisothiocyanate (EBI).
+Both EBIS and EBI are believed to be active toxicants and are thought to interfere with enzymes containing sulphydryl groups.